Jack-Stoetzel/COSC330/README.md

 Taken in the spring semester of 2020 with Dr. Xiaohong Wang.

-Worked on develping android apps using android studio.
+Worked on developing android apps using android studio.